henne49/dbus-opendtu/README.md

 The following servicenames are supported:

 * com.victronenergy.pvinverter
-* com.victronenergy.inverter
+* com.victronenergy.inverter (non-PV - see below)
-* others can work but are not tested or undocumented yet
+* others might work but are not tested or undocumented yet

+**Note: Non-PV inverters are BETA!
+The functionality will be limited** (due to limited understanding of Victrons/Venus's behavior).

-The difference between the two is that the first one is used as a PV inverter connected to the grid like a Fronius or SMA inverter.
-The second one is used for a battery inverter like a Victron AC Inverter.
+The difference between the two is that the first one (com.victronenergy.pvinverter) is used as a PV inverter connected to PV and the grid (like a Fronius or SMA inverter).
+The second one (com.victronenergy.inverter) is used for a battery inverter like a Victron AC inverter and is - from Victron's view - not connected to the grid.
-For more Information about non-pv-inverters, see this [Issue #42](https://github.com/henne49/dbus-opendtu/issues/42).
+For more Information about non-PV inverters, see this [Issue #42](https://github.com/henne49/dbus-opendtu/issues/42).

-**Note: Non PV Inverter are BETA!
-The functionality might be limited**
+Also, please note the use case about non-PV inverters below.

-It is possible that other servicenames are supported, but not tested.
+It is possible that other servicenames are supported, but they have not been tested by us.
 If you have a device with a different servicename, please open an issue.
+Any help or research is welcome and appreciated.

 ### Videos how to install

 Here are some videos on how to install and use the script.
 They are in German, but you can use subtitles and auto-translate to your language.
-*(Don't be confused that the config they used is not the actual one.)*
+*(Don't be confused that the config they used is not the up-to-date.)*

 * <https://youtu.be/PpjCz33pGkk> Meine Energiewende
 * <https://youtu.be/UNuIOa72eP4> Schatten PV